Paradox Hotel Vancouver

 The triangular tower, designed by architect Arthur Erickson, twists gradually, with increasing elevation, up to 45 degrees from bottom to top.
-Like Absolute World in Mississauga, Ontario and Turning Torso in Malmö, Sweden, the building's design resembles a hyperbolic paraboloid.
+Similar to Absolute World in Mississauga, Ontario and Turning Torso in Malmö, Sweden, the building's design resembles a hyperbolic paraboloid.

-In 2020, the Trump International Hotel and Tower Vancouver closed permanently.
+In 2020, the Trump International Hotel and Tower Vancouver closed.
 Over 250 employees had already been temporarily laid off due to the COVID-19 pandemic.
-Hotel employees had reported that they learned of the hotel closure from the media or they were informed without warning that they had lost their jobs permanently.
+Hotel employees had reported that they learned of the hotel closure from the media or they were informed without warning that they had lost their jobs.

 Minor renovations and rebranding on the Vancouver tower began in late 2021, including the removal of all “TRUMP” branded exterior building signage.
 The hotel re-opened in April 2022 as the Paradox.

 History

 The initial project was cancelled on February 25, 2009.
 Buyers who purchased luxury condos in the tower received letters informing them of the project's cancellation.
 On June 1, 2009, Holborn Group president Joo Kim Tiah said his company still wanted to see the plan completed on the prime downtown site—if the City of Vancouver wanted to work with him.

 On August 21, 2009, it was announced that the project would definitely resume, possibly as an even taller building (pending approval from the city) while keeping the same design by Arthur Erickson who died in May of the same year.
 Work on the project would resume as soon as early 2010, after the Winter Olympics (construction work was not permitted during the Olympics).
 However, it was not certain as of August 21, 2009, if the Ritz-Carlton "brand" would still remain associated with the project.
 Developers announced on August 27, 2009, that the project will proceed.
 They are re-proposing the project, requesting a height increase from 182.9 m to 187.8 m.
 The proposal called for a higher number of smaller housing units with a more efficient use of floor space while keeping the exterior of the tower aesthetically unchanged (outside of the height increase).
 The new proposal went through a series of public hearings before the Vancouver city council was scheduled to vote on it in November 2009.